tradestatistics/visualization-with-shiny/countryprofiles/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# otsshinycountryprofiles
+# tradestatisticsshiny

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of otsshinycountryprofiles is to visualize international trade flows for different countries.
+The goal of tradestatisticsshiny is to visualize international trade flows for different countries.
 This is a part of [https://tradestatistics.io](tradestatistics.io).

 ## Installation

-You can install the development version of otsshinycountryprofiles from [GitHub](https://github.com/) with:
+You can install the development version of tradestatisticsshiny from [GitHub](https://github.com/) with:

 ``` r